abrarShariar/crud-with-CodeIgniter/README.md

 	  'hostname' => 'localhost',	//your host name
-	  'username' => 'root',			//username of your db 'password' => '',				//password of your db 'database' => 'demo',			//your db name
+	  'username' => 'root',			//username of your db 'password' => '',				//password of your db 'database' => 'heisenbug',			//your db name
 	  ...
 	  ..